El Hadi Ahmed El Sheikh: Awards and honours

-El Sheikh was elected a Fellow of the Royal College of Ophthalmologists (FRCOphth) in 1990.
-In 1995, the National Sudanese Society for Eye Treatment named their annual prize after El Sheikh.
-The Sudanese government awarded him the Gold Medal for Arts and Literature and Az-Zubair Prize for Innovation and Scientific Excellence in 2003.
+El Sheikh is one of the most celebrated Sudanese doctors, holding a multitude of honors and awards.
+He was elected a Fellow of the Royal College of Ophthalmologists (FRCOphth) in 1990.
+In 1995, the National Sudanese Society for Eye Treatment named their annual prize after El Sheikh in honor of his contributions to ophthalmology.
+The Sudanese government awarded him the Gold Medal for Science, Literature and Arts and Az-Zubair Prize for Innovation and Scientific Excellence in 2003.